-Fred appeared as Uncle Pat in The Ferryman directed by Sam Mendes at the Jacobs Theater on Broadway.
-He took over the role on February 19th, 2019.
+In 2022, Fred appeared at the Kennedy Center as Arvide Abernathy in Guys and Dolls directed by Marc Bruni, with James Monroe Iglehart, Steven Pasquale, Phillipa Soo and Jesse Mueller.
+In 2019, Fred appeared as Uncle Pat in The Ferryman by Jez Butterworth, directed by Sam Mendes at the Jacobs Theater on Broadway.
+He took over the role on February 19th.
 Earlier that year, he was Dogberry in Much Ado About Nothing directed by Kathleen Marshall at The Old Globe Theater in San Diego last summer.

 Fred was The Wizard in Wicked on Broadway from June, 2015 until January, 2016, and again from November, 2017 to May, 2018.
 He also toured the country and playing to capacity crowds everywhere.